Rotary Club of Springfield Southeast Float Trip 2018

 Past President Bob Hammerschmidt and President-elect Bill Squires talked on April 2 about the club's committees and how they make the club run and fulfill its mission.
 Others attending the lunch, which is held monthly for new members but also open to experienced members, are Scott Gallentine, Ashley Walden, Jay Guffey, Lisa Blumenstock, and Josh Hartman, as well as photographer Dan Emrie.

-Directors who will lead our club's avenues of service and their committee chairs in 2018 - '19 met on Wednesday for the annual Leadership Education Training Seminar (LETS).
+Directors who will lead our club's avenues of service and their committee chairs in 2018 - '19 met in April for the annual Leadership Education Training Seminar (LETS).
 They heard from President-elect Bill Squires about his plans and discussed procedures, dates and budgets.

 Photos are by Dan Emrie.